ezsystems/ezplatform/INSTALL.md

 >
 > Remote repository URL: http://packages.ez.no/ezpublish/5.0/5.0.0[-alpha1]/

-This should only happen when you install from GIT or use pre realease packages To fix it, tweak your `settings/package.ini` by overriding it with a valid version:
+This should only happen when you install from GIT or use pre-release packages To fix it, tweak your `settings/package.ini` by overriding it with a valid version:

 ```ini